-Prof. Zbig Wasilewski is internationally renowned for his contributions to the field of Molecular Beam Epitaxy (MBE), quantum-dot and quantum-well photonic devices such as THz Quantum Cascade Lasers (QCL), as well as quantum structures and devices based on high mobi
+Prof. Zbig Wasilewski is internationally renowned for his contributions to the field of Molecular Beam Epitaxy (MBE), quantum-dot and quantum-well photonic devices such as THz Quantum Cascade Lasers (QCL), as well as quantum structures and device

 Chris joined the MBE group in January, 2016 after graduating from the University of Calgary with a BSc in electrical engineering (minor in physics).
 He enjoys math and physics -- particularly their applications in engineering.
 During his undergrad, he explored using differential geometry to create better numerical methods in electromagnetism.
 In the MBE group, he plans to study intersubband polariton lasers.

 Anthony joined the MBE group in Sept.
 2016, after his graduation from the University of Waterloo with a BSc degree in Physics.
 He enjoys studying quantum physics and understanding phenomena of nanotechnology in a quantum mechanical point of view.

 Ida acquired her undergraduate degree from the Materials Science and Engineering department at Sharif University of Technology in Iran and her master’s from the Mechanical Engineering department at the University of Waterloo.